its-rich/its-rich/README.md

 - ⚡ Fun fact: ...
 -->
 ## Academic Projects
-To comply with academic integrity, only a few of these projects have been made pubic.
+To comply with academic integrity, only a few of these projects have been made public.

 **C**
 * Implemented a virtual memory sub-system for Harvard's OS/161
-* Created an informational retrieval I/O program based on tf-idf
+* Created a CLI informational retrieval I/O program based on tf-idf
 * Created a simple shell clone

 **Python**